Meet the Beetles!

 The female lays eggs on or near the newly buried carcass.
 A few days later, white worm-like bundles of joy emerge.
 The beetles call the larvae by making squeaking noises with their wings, and then feed their babies regurgitated meat, much like birds feed their young.
 Both parents stay to care for their young until the larvae begin to pupate.

-Once found in 35 states, the beetle's only viable population today is at the Conservancy's Block Island Preserve in Rhode Island.
+Once found in 35 states, the beetles are now found naturally in only seven locations.
+Prior to this reintroduction, they hadn’t been seen in Missouri since the 1970s.
 Reasons for the decline are still being researched; potential causes include habitat loss and fragmentation, light pollution, and reduced availability of carcasses.
 In 1999, the U.S. Fish and Wildlife Service (USFWS) listed the American burying beetle as endangered.

 In an effort to recover this native species, the USFWS proposed a reintroduction of the beetles on the Conservancy's Wah'Kon-Tah Prairie.
-The Saint Louis Zoo's Center for American Burying Beetle Conservation implemented and will monitor the reintroduction.
+The Saint Louis Zoo's Center for American Burying Beetle Conservation implemented and is monitoring the reintroduction.